 When working with decision-makers, keep in mind what their scope is (ie: oncologist, employer, support worker).
 A successful approach includes these three things:

-State What You Need Simply: Develop no more than 2-3 key messages that explain the key points of your issue in simple language.
-Positioning these messages within your audience’s interest and concerns presents a win-win for both parties.
+State What You Need in Simple Terms: Develop no more than 2-3 key messages that explain the main points of your issue in simple language to help focus the conversation and avoid misunderstandings.

 Tell Your Story: Be able to discuss your issue(s) in the context of a story.
-Telling your personal story and the impact that change will have, is the key to effective self-advocacy no matter who you are speaking with.
+Telling your personal story and the impact that change will have is an effective self-advocacy tool, no matter who you are speaking with.

-Put Your Plan into Action: Build relationships, communicate, set up your meetings, appointments, and follow-up.
-Most importantly – don’t give up!
+Put Your Plan into Action: Communicate your needs, ask questions as you go along, attend appointments, and don’t be afraid to follow-up.
+Most importantly – don’t lose hope!